Welcome to Catalina 22 University where you may learn more about the Catalina 22 and the Catalina 22 National Sailing Association.

 Beginning around 2012, Ted McGee took on a major work effort to redesign the Association's website to make it a much more vibrant and an easily accessible source of information for the Catalina 22 sailing community.
 In 2014, Gene Ferguson retired as Editor and Rich Fox is currently serving as Class Editor and Webmaster.
 During the past few years, attention has been placed on building-up Catalina 22 resources, content and publications on the Association's website.
 Today, there is lots of good information available.

-A variety of PUBLICATIONS are available including MainBrace, History Book, Buyer's Guide, Destinations, Parts Catalog, Owner's Manual, Trim Guides, Tuning Guides, and Racing Tips.
+A variety of publications are available including MainBrace, History Book, Buyer's Guide, Destinations*, Parts Catalog*, Owner's Manual*, Trim Guides*, Tuning Guides*, and Racing Tips.
+Access to many of these publications noted with an asterisk requires C22NSA membership and are accessible by using the log-in icon on the top main menu bar.

-The following publications are available to members of the Catalina 22 National Sailing Association and require an additional purchase:
+In addition, the following resources are available to members of the Catalina 22 National Sailing Association and require an additional purchase:

 - Catalina 22 Technical Manual